-A first principle is a proposition or an assumption on which true knowledge is based.
-In science, theories, methods, and laws are derived from first principles.
-Axioms and postulates are the first principles in mathematics.
+A first principle is a foundational proposition or assumption that cannot be deduced from any other proposition or assumption.
+In science, theories and laws are derived from first principles.
+In mathematics, axioms are the first principles.

 The idea is to find a way to the elements (truth, essence) with the method of first principles.
 It should start with an idea or a problem and go back until an axiom or a first principle is found.
 To do so it's essential to find the right questions to ask to decompose the problem and build up from the foundation.